nikhil3939/node-docker-task/README.md

-# 🚀 DevOps Task: Dockerized Node.js App
+# Node.js Docker Task 🚀

-This project is a simple Node.js application containerized using Docker and optionally run using Docker Compose.
-It was created as part of a DevOps practice task.
+This is a simple Node.js application containerized using Docker.
+It demonstrates how to build a lightweight container image and run the app using both `docker run` and `docker-compose`.

 ---